Chaos Grips Haiti After Airport Attack, Deadly Unrest - UrduPoint

 Lack of security at the Port-au-Prince airport has prevented Henry's return home as of Tuesday, according to local media Radio Tele Metronome.

-In power since 2021, Henry had been due to step down in February but agreed to a power-sharing deal with the opposition until new elections are held.
+In power since the 2021 assassination of president Jovenel Moise, Henry had been due to step down in February but instead agreed to a power-sharing deal with the opposition until new elections are held.

 - 'Escalation of violence' -